hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 ![mobile responsive header](public/readme/mobresponsiveheader.png)

-I did, however have to remove a lot of CSS positioning to allow Bootstrap to 'do its thing'.
+I did, however, have to remove a lot of CSS positioning to allow Bootstrap to 'do its thing'.
 In some cases, this was not enough to give proper responsiveness.
 As such, I used `display: hide` as part of a media query to remove less important information in order to view on a smaller screen:

 ![media query in CSS](public/readme/mobileresponsive.png)

 At this point, things started to go drastically wrong for us when uploaded images started to disappear.
 As we did not at the time know that Heroku's file storage was behind this, we started reverting back to previous commits in order to purge the error that (unsurprisingly) we could never quite pinpoint.

 I then made the critical mistake of editing in the `master` branch in error, meaning that merging with Milos' parallel edits in `dev` caused a vast amount of conflicts.
-With the deadline close approaching (and a 'broken' project), we rushed the merge, meaning that my earler work on mobile responsivness was lost.
+With the deadline close approaching (and a 'broken' project), we rushed the merge, meaning that my eariler work on mobile responsiveness was lost.
 This was a major lesson learned and a key point in my coding journey so far - _never again_!

 ### 16/09/22 | Day 6 | Presentation: